-In 2017, Norwegian focused on the implementation of the EU's new General Data Protection Regulation (GDPR) to ensure compliance with the new data protection regulation that went into effect in May 2018 and to address privacy concerns from our customers.
+In 2018, Norwegian implemented the EU's new General Data Protection Regulation (GDPR) to ensure compliance with the new data protection regulation.

 Supporting the UN's Sustainable Development Goals

 The Sustainable Development Goals (SDGs) consist of 17 universal goals set by the UN.
 The Goals are interconnected and aim to address global challenges related to sustainable development, including poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 Norwegian supports the 2030 agenda for sustainable development.
 From the material topics identified, Norwegian has selected the following SDGs, where we believe we will make the greatest contributions: